Sam Tobin-Hochstadt

 Interlanguage Migration: From Scripts to Programs, Dynamic Languages Symposium (DLS), Portland, OR, October 2006.

-Building Languages
+Domain-Specific Languages

-Developing Racket, I have helped to build a programmable programming language that allows developers to create custom languages for everything from pattern matching to type checking.
+I develop techniques and tools for creating efficient domain-specific languages, particularly for high-performance computing and probabilistic programming.
+Additionally, developing Racket, I have helped to build a programmable programming language that allows developers to create custom languages for everything from pattern matching to type checking.

 Papers